Paris Mountain Press

 “I say so, Farmer.
 This is what we do.
 Sure, we've surveyed how many star systems over the past few years.
 But we are also equipped to communicate and interact with non-human civilizations, should we run into them.”

-"But I really didn't expect to have this happen, Sir."
+“But I didn't expect this to happen, Sir.”

-"Nobody did.
+“Nobody did.
 But here we are.
 Not only are we going to help these creatures, but we are going to trade with them.
 We are going to ally with them.
-And we are going to make lots and lots of money doing it."
+And we will make lots and lots of money doing it.”

 “Is the bottom line really the bottom line, Captain?”

 “Hal, our faith places people a long way above money.
 That's the number one reason we're helping these folks out there.”
 He pointed at the Woogie starship displayed on the main view screen.
 “But we wouldn't be out here if we weren't planning to make a tidy profit.”

 “I just worry about what these... creatures might do to us.”